Population in Urban Area, now

 Atlanta Population Review

 Welcome to the bright and bustling city of Atlanta, the capital of the state of Georgia, one of the biggest cities in the Southern United States, and a culturally significant location for the Civil War.
 Atlanta is home to 500,000 people who live in just over 500 square-kilometres.
-However, the Atlanta Metropolitan Area has almost 5.7 million residents and projections show the population almost 7 million in just 15 short years.
+However, the Atlanta Metropolitan Area has over 5.8 million residents and projections show the population almost 7 million in just 15 short years.
 The city’s population density is still quite approachable though, with only 234 people per square kilometre.

 With the 10th largest economy in the nation that brings in $276 billion per year, Atlanta’s growth is no fluke.
 The highly multi-cultural and welcoming city has a hugely successful entertainment and hospitality sector that continues to grow to welcome all of Atlanta’s new residents and its yearly 50 million visitors.
 One fun fact about Atlanta you may not know?
 The city has 55 streets and roads called Peachtree!